Lori Fung

-Lori Fung Methorst, CM OBC (馮黎明; born February 21, 1963) is a Canadian gymnastics coach and retired rhythmic gymnast.
-She won the gold medal in all-around rhythmic gymnastics at the 1984 Summer Olympics, the year the sport was introduced to the Olympics.
+Lori Fung Methorst, CM OBC (馮黎明; born February 21, 1963) is a Canadian gymnastics coach and retired individual rhythmic gymnast.
+She won the gold medal in rhythmic gymnastics at the 1984 Summer Olympics, the year the sport was introduced to the Olympics.

 Early life

 Fung was born and raised in Vancouver, Canada.
+Her father is Chinese, and her mother is Japanese.
 She was part of her elementary school gymnastics club.
 One of her teachers noticed her level of skill and suggested she try rhythmic gymnastics.
 She began training in the sport in 1976.
-She is of Chinese descent.

 Career

+Fung began artistic gymnastics in 1976 but soon switched to rhythmic gymnastics.
+Although she was considered a late starter in the sport, she was very passionate about training and progressed unusually quickly.
+She completed her high school education by distance education due to her demanding training schedule.

+In 1981, she competed at her first World Championships, where she placed 30th in the all-around.
+In 1982, she won the silver all-around medal at the Four Continents Gymnastics Championships and also a gold in the clubs final.
+That year, she traveled by herself to train in Bulgaria for a month with some of the top-ranked gymnasts in the world.

-She was a three-time Canadian rhythmic gymnastics champion prior to her Olympic debut in 1984.
-The year before the Olympics, she placed 23rd at the world championships, but was able to raise her ranking in subsequent meets in order to qualify for the games.
+She was a three-time Canadian rhythmic gymnastics champion prior to her Olympic debut in 1984 and went on to win seven consecutive national titles.
+The year before the Olympics, she placed 23rd at the 1983 World Championships, but she was able to raise her ranking in subsequent meets in order to qualify for the games.
+In early 1984, she spent six weeks training in Romania.

 Rhythmic gymnastics was officially added as an Olympic sport at the 1984 Olympic Games.
 That year, the gymnasts from Bulgaria and USSR were favored to win, but the Eastern led Boycott of the 1984 Summer Olympics meant the top gymnasts were absent from the competition.
+In June 1984, she competed in Japan against gymnasts she knew from Bulgaria; Lilia Ignatova gave her a four-leaf clover and asked her to win the gold medal in her stead.

 Fung trained with Romanian rhythmic gymnast Doina Stăiculescu who was, as a result of the boycott, the highest ranking rhythmic gymnast competing at the inaugural Olympic event.
 Fung finished in third place during qualification behind Stăiculescu and her Romanian teammate, Aline Dragan, who finished first and second respectively.
-In the final, Fung upset the Romanian team to become the first gymnast to win an Olympic gold medal in rhythmic gymnastics.
+Her parents, who had not expected her to qualify for the final, had not purchased tickets for the final event and resorted to standing outside with a sign saying they were the parents of a gymnast searching for tickets, which they were eventually able to obtain.